littlebee/strongarm/README.md

 #### Missing packages

 It is likely that the SBC operating system or Python installed onboard the bot may not have a either an OS package  or a Python package that is required.
-These types of errors require [Inspecting the log files]
+These types of errors require [Inspecting the log files] to see the error that indicates which package(s) are missing at runtime.

+If you find a missing package, please be a sport and add it to `setup.sh` and submit a PR, or just open an issue and let us know if something is missing.

+## How it all comes together

 The backend components are written in Python and the web UI served from the bot's Raspberry PI is in Javascript and React.

-The [.stl files](https://github.com/littlebee/strongarm/tree/014361c710a28d72579e17891dc30442e848df3a/src/webapp/public) for the 3d parts I designed in Fusion 360 are actually used along with [three.js](https://threejs.org/) to render the arm in the web UI.
-You can 3d print the parts from the .stl files.
+The [.stl files](https://github.com/littlebee/strongarm/tree/af9a326e82ebd4c26b2b3a7a883eda1c00eed1a0/src/webapp/public/arm-configs) for the 3d parts I designed in Fusion 360 are actually used along with [three.js](https://threejs.org/) to render the arm in the web UI.
+You can 3d print the parts from the .stl files directly from the .stl files in src/webapp/putlic/arm-parts.
 For my build pictured, I used Bambu Labs PLA-CF filament, at 0.2mm line height with 50% rectilinier infill.

 You can also add different arm configurations, say if you want another 80mm segment or a different effector, you can easily add your own arm config JSON file to the [arm-configs folder](https://github.com/littlebee/strongarm/tree/main/src/webapp/public/arm-configs)

+## Gallery

 <img src="https://github.com/littlebee/strongarm/blob/e3338180583ad389d819a77262c7e733812e9a16/docs/IMG_0091.png"
      alt="actual build picture 1"